Closing on a house comes with closing costs.

 What Is Title Insurance?

-Title insurance protects homebuyers from the prospect of someone contesting their legitimacy as the new homeowner.
+Title insurance protects homebuyers from the prospect of someone contesting their legitimacy as the new homeowner and their claim on the land.
 In fact, there are actually two title insurance policies, one for the buyer and one for the lender.
 The latter also needs protection as they’re providing the mortgage to purchase the home.

 Let’s quickly look at two examples of when a title policy would be extremely important.

 Say you purchase a home, move in, and then four months later discover that the former owner’s ex-wife claims she was also on the mortgage but was never consulted about the sale.
-The courts could decide that she’s right and the sale has to be reversed.
+The courts could decide that she’s right and the sale could be disputed or even reversed.

 Or, long after you’ve purchased your house, your neighbors could dispute the boundary line, arguing that part of your property is actually theirs.
 Without title insurance that proves otherwise, they could launch a successful case to that effect.